Eneby BK

 Eneby BK is a Swedish football club located in Norrköping.
+(The article refers to men's teams.)

 Background

-Eneby BK currently plays in Division 3 nordöstra Götaland, which is the fifth tier of Swedish football.
+Eneby BK currently plays in Division 4 Östergötland östra, which is the sixth tier of Swedish football.
 They play their home matches at the Maxivallen in Norrköping.

 Eneby BK are affiliated to Östergötlands Fotbollförbund.
 Eneby BK played in the 2006 Svenska Cupen but lost 1–5 at home to Enskede IK in the first round.